EMDCGuide/emdc-guide/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 Aside from WooCommerce Google Analytics integration, MonsterInsights' eCommerce addon also offers seamless integration for the Easy Digital Downloads plugin.

 Our Easy Digital Downloads Google Analytics integration allows you to set up Enhanced Ecommerce Tracking on your store with just 1-click.

+Our eCommerce tracking works with other popular ecommerce plugins such as MemberPress, GiveWP, LifterLMS, Restrict Content Pro, and more.

+Each integration works automatically with Google Analytics Universal (GA3) and Google Analytics 4 (GA4), so that your site can be prepared for future changes.

 Simply put, MonsterInsights' Enhanced Ecommerce for WordPress feature is by far the easiest and most powerful in the market.